 A walrus is a marine mammal.
 The walrus is the only living member of the family Odobenidae, within the class Pinnipedia, order Carnivora, class Mammalia, and phylum Chordata.
 Walruses spend their life in and out of the water, unlike other marine mammals which are fully aquatic.

 Keep on reading to find out more about what walruses are, how to refer to them, and what characteristics they have.

 Yes, walrus are mammals.
 They belong to the class Mammalia and have the basic characteristics that we would expect from a mammal such as being warm-blooded, having fur or hair, having a complex brain (due to the presence of a neocortex), and producing milk for their young1 (source: Britannica).

 More specifically, walrus are marine mammals.
 This means that walruses are dependent on the ocean to survive2 (source: SeaWorld).
-However, they are not fully aquatic, as they spend one-third of their life outside of water on average3 (source: SeaWorld).
+They are well adapted to the water and despite their enormous size, they can swim at speeds of up to 35 km/h (22mph).

 Are Walrus Vertebrates?

 Yes, walrus are vertebrates which means that they do have a backbone (vertebral column).
 They have many of the typical characteristics of vertebrates, for example, two pairs of limbs, in the form of flippers, a distinct head, and bi-lateral symmetry which means that they look the same on the left as the right4 (source: Britannica).